 When should MSME-1 be filed?

-A Registrant submits MSME-1 data file statements to the Registrar of Companies twice per year during their two half-year periods for regular MSME payment obligation updates.
+A Registrant files MSME-1 data file statements to the Registrar of Companies twice a year during their two half-year periods.

-To file for MSME registration, businesses must submit the appropriate form with the government.
+Businesses have to fill the relevant form to register as MSMEs to the government.
 There are two types of MSME registration forms:

 Udyam Registration (New MSME Registration Process):